cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/server-side.md

 <HighlightBox type="note">

-* `handleEventPlay` returns quietly if there is no winner.
+* `handleEventPlay` returns quietly if there is no winner because it means there is nothing to do.
 * As when there is a rejected game, it keeps the game information in the `db`.
+* It also removes the id from both players' list of games.

 </HighlightBox>